The Great Inversion: How AI Broke the Software Development Model We Spent 50 Years Building

 5. Can they articulate why a system works, not just that it works — demonstrating the kind of institutional comprehension that prevents 2 a.m. catastrophes?

 Molist offers a historical parallel that is worth examining carefully.
-In 1992, graphics engineers hand-coded the mathematics to draw individual polygons, calculating exact pixel positions.
+In 1992, graphics engineers hand-coded the mathematics to draw individual polygons.
 By 1994, the GPU arrived and the hardware did the polygon rendering automatically.
-Any engineer who insisted on hand-coding polygons in 1995 wasn't a specialist — they were obsolete.
 But the graphics engineers didn't disappear.
 They became lighting engineers, physics programmers, and shader designers.
 They stopped telling the computer how to draw a triangle and started telling it how light reflects off a surface[1].

 This pattern repeats throughout computing history.
 Compilers didn't eliminate programmers — they freed them from assembly language.
 Garbage collectors didn't eliminate memory management expertise — they redirected it toward performance optimization and system design.
 Each automation layer raised the floor while lifting the ceiling.